-The use of carbon sinks arising from changed agricultural practices should also initially be treated cautiously due to problems of persistence of the practice in the face of economic pressures and drought; and objectively benchmarking the practice.
+The use of carbon sinks arising from changed agricultural practices should also initially be treated cautiously due to problems of persistence of the practice in the face of economic pressures and drought, and objectively benchmarking the practice.
 For example, a farmer may change a grazing practice in a way that increases carbon stored in the soil; however new market demands or changes in financial needs or a new owner could result in reversion to the previous practice.
-Thus it is difficult to suggest that the carbon offset has a long lasting effect and a purchaser of the carbon credits will have to ensure payments are retrospective, rather than a lump sum upfront; and that adequate monitoring is in place.
+Thus it is difficult to suggest that the carbon offset has a long-lasting effect and a purchaser of the carbon credits will have to ensure payments are retrospective, rather than a lump sum upfront; and that adequate monitoring is in place.

 Although the auditing requirements are very rigorous, they do not necessarily ensure a high level of additionality.
-The authors point out that assessing additionality of biosequestration is complex, both in terms of measurement uncertainty and in verifying that there are reasonable grounds for believing the project would not have happened anyway.
+The authors point out that assessing the additionality of biosequestration is complex, both in terms of measurement uncertainty and in verifying that there are reasonable grounds for believing the project would not have happened anyway.

 Leakage may occur because the figures don’t incorporate other activities of the organisation that may offset the sequestration abatement eg. increased logging in other areas because the GGAS project area is no longer available for logging.
-Non-permanence is also an issue for all biosequestration projects since carbon stored in biomass is at continuous risk of being emitted to the atmosphere.
+Non-permanence is also an issue for all biosequestration projects since carbon stored in biomass is at continuous risk of being emitted into the atmosphere.

 I am aware that the offset industry is looking at all these issues.
 The recent charge of media coverage has put the spotlight on them.
 Stories point to embarrassing failures and unprofessional quotes from some offset providers – that do not engender confidence.